Free Tenant Screening Checklist

 10. Set Up New Tenant

 As you may or may not know, establishing tenant screening criteria is not a fun step.
 By establishing tenant screening criteria, you’re going to create a go-to guide to review tenant applications with ease.
-Using criteria, you’ll be able to point to the specific reason they were denied if need be too.
+Using criteria, you’ll be able to point to the specific reason they were denied if need be.

 2. Advertise Rental